 My Lords, I welcome the Prime Minister’s Statement and the strong language that she has used in deploring what has taken place.
 I know she must be basing that on intelligence and information she has received in the last days, which point towards it being “highly likely”—a high standard of proof—that Russia was responsible for these poisonings.
 We know that, even if this was not the work of Russian agents, there is evidence that Russia frequently outsources some of this kind of activity.
 Having watched closely the developments around Litvinenko, my concern is that we did not learn the lessons then and put in place a Magnitsky law.
-I want to challenge the idea that the pieces of law that we have managed to put together from different legislation that has gone through this House in recent years fills all the gaps; it is my suggestion that it does not.
+I want to challenge the idea that the pieces of law that we have managed to put together from different legislation that has gone through this House in recent years fill all the gaps; it is my suggestion that they do not.
 We had to fight very hard—

 I just wanted to put it to the House and the Minister that the Magnitsky law has not been fulfilled.
 For example, opposition is still being made to the Bill on visas that I put before the House just before Christmas.
 We are not seeing visas being refused to government officials travelling here from Russia.
 We know who many of them are—they own properties in Belgravia and apartments all over London—but we are not refusing them visas.
 The likelihood is that Putin would take really seriously our measures to prevent them coming here and taking part in activities here with impunity.